Research

 The Three-Gap Model examines the determinants of low-quality health care by examining the patterns and determinants of three gaps.
 Using four measures of performance—target performance, actual performance, capacity to perform, and knowledge to perform—this paper defines three gaps for each health worker: the gap between target performance and what they have the knowledge to do (the know gap), the gap between their knowledge and their capacity to perform (the know-can gap), and the gap between their capacity and what they actually do (the can-do gap).
 The paper demonstrates how the patterns of these gaps across health workers in a sample can be used to diagnose failures in the system as well as evaluate the outcomes of policy experiments.
 Using data on pediatric care from hospitals in Liberia, the paper illustrates how the model can be used to investigate the potential for improvements in the quality of care from several possible policy interventions.
 The analysis of the relationships between these gaps across health workers in a health system help to paint a better picture of the determinants of performance and can assist policy makers in choosing relevant policies to improve health worker performance.

-Work in progress
+Work in Progress

 “User Perception of Low-Quality Facial Recognition Technology Search Results”

 Facial recognition technology (FRT) is increasingly used by law enforcement agencies to identify potential suspects in post-event investigations.
 A growing number of wrongful arrests due to inaccurate search results raises the question of how best to regulate FRT companies in order to mitigate user misuse of the technology.
 FRT companies often argue that providing users with full disclosures about input image and subsequent search result quality reduces users’ reliance on low-quality results.
-This study is the first to empirically investigate whether this is true using novel search-level data from a major FRT company used by law enforcement.
+This study is the first to empirically investigate whether this is true using search-level data from a major FRT company used by law enforcement.
 I use a sharp regression discontinuity design to evaluate the impact of seeing a warning banner triggered by low-quality input images on users’ self-reported satisfaction with search results.
 Preliminary results show that there is no change in user satisfaction, indicating that users are not more cautious or skeptical of low-quality search results even when given a warning.